franck-boullier/utils/terraform/aws/terraform_backend/service-accounts/README.md

 These are the Terraform scripts that we need to create the resources we need for the service.

-These scripts must first be built and tested in the AWS DEV environement before we can deploy the resources into production.
+These scripts must first be built and tested in the AWS DEV environment before we can deploy the resources into production.

-# Step by Step Instructions:
+## High level overview of the methodology:

 - Define the infrastructure you need.
 - Create the infrastructure in the AWS account for the DEV environment for this service.
 We do this with Terraform scripts.